-I teach children aged 9-10 and I was concerned that there wasn't enough reasoning happening in my classroom, after using the self-audit tool.
+I'm a year 5 teacher (of children aged 9-10) and I was concerned that there wasn't enough reasoning happening in my classroom, after using the self-audit tool.
 I felt that this was particularly the case in science, where not all children were demonstrating their reasoning, for example by applying their knowledge to make predictions, etc.